Skip to main content

 Power off the board

-Shut down the operating system gracefully if it is running, then disconnect the power supply from the T3 Gemstone O1.
+If the operating system is running, shut it down properly, then disconnect the power from the T3 Gemstone O1.

 2

-Set the bootmode switch to USB DFU position
+Set the bootmode switch to the USB DFU position

-The image above is provided to show the physical location of the bootmode switch on the board and is illustrative only.
-Refer to the diagram below for the correct switch position for DFU mode.
+The image above is included to show the physical location of the bootmode switch on the board and is representative.
+For DFU mode, follow the switch position from the diagram below.

 3

-Connect the USB-C cable between the board’s DFU port and your host computer, then apply power.
+Plug the USB-C cable into the board’s DFU port and into your computer, then power it on.

 1